XRPLF/xrpl-dev-portal/content/transactions/accountset.md

 | tfDisallowXRP     | 0x00100000 | 1048576       | asfDisallowXRP (SetFlag)    |
 | tfAllowXRP        | 0x00200000 | 2097152       | asfDisallowXRP (ClearFlag)  |

+**Caution:** The numeric values of `tf` and `asf` flags in transactions do not match up with the values they set in the accounts "at rest" in the ledger.
+To read the flags of an account in the ledger, see [`AccountRoot` flags](reference-ledger-format.html#accountroot-flags).

 #### Blocking Incoming Transactions